Dynamic E911 in Microsoft Teams

 • Click it to add, edit, or confirm your address.
 Use the map search for precision.

-Enabling Location Services on Your Computer
+Enabling Location Services on Your Personal Devices

 • On Windows: Go to Settings > Privacy & Security > Location.
 Ensure "Location services" is On, and allow Teams under app permissions.
 Select "Allow apps to access your location" and choose "While using the app" or "Always" for Teams.